apereo/dotnet-cas-client/README.md

 ## Building [![Build status](https://ci.appveyor.com/api/projects/status/py9b6esq9smjr6u5/branch/master?svg=true)](https://ci.appveyor.com/project/mmoayyed/dotnet-cas-client)

-The source is intended to be built with Visual Studio.
-Solution files for VS 2008 and VS 2010 are included with the project.
+The source is intended to be built with Visual Studio 2017.

-The project can also be built on the command line using MSBuild, although that is advanced usage and not documented.
+The project can also be built on the command line using Cake (C# Make).
+All you need to do is drop to the command line using PowerShell and then run the **build.ps1** file to build the project and associated NuGet package.
+The NuGet package will be copied to the **artifacts** folder in the root of the repo when the build process has completed.

 ## Running

-The build produces a single managed assembly, DotNetClient.dll, that may be included as a dependency of another project.
+The build (via Visual Studio 2017) produces a single managed assembly, DotNetCasClient.dll, that may be included as a dependency of another project.
+However, it is recommended you install the NuGet package instead of referencing the DotNetCasClient.dll directly in a project.
 In addition to adding a dependency, the CAS integration must be configured via the web.config file.
 See the .NET CAS Client documentation for detailed configuration instructions.

 ## Features

 - Supports CAS Protocol 1.0 and 2.0 and SAML 1.1
 - Supports CAS single sign-out
 - Rich support for Microsoft ASP.NET platform integration through Forms Authentication framework

 ## Integration Instructions

 The .NET CAS client integrates with ASP.NET applications by customizing the application web.config file.
 The client is implemented as an ASP.NET IHttpModule, CasAuthenticationModule, that provides hooks into the ASP.NET request/response pipeline through lifecycle events.
 This provides a familiar configuration path for client integration, including the following:

 - Custom `casClientConfig` section containing CAS-specific configuration parameters that apply to `CasAuthenticationModule`